Zankoku-Okuno/blag/articles/review/season-12018c-summer.md

 I've been putting it off for a long time, but there are a lot of little things that the system isn't particularly good at.
 There's going to be a huge trick to it, though.
 **Improving Sisyphus right now is a matter of simplifying, not extending.**
-At the same time, a lot of the fall-down is that too many slightly different things are grouped together.
+Unfortunately, a lot of the fall-down seems to be that too many slightly different things are grouped together.

 It's time to sit down and figure out what kinds of things I need my system to handle.
+I'll be thinking about and experimenting with these this fall.
   * review/follow-up
   * shortlist/focus, longlist
   * scheduling